mozilla/extension-workshop/src/content/documentation/publish/submitting-an-add-on.md

    - Support email and website: an email address and website where users can get in touch when they have questions, issues, or compliments.
    - License: select the appropriate license for your add-on.
 Click Details to learn more about each license.
    - This add-on has a privacy policy: if any data is being transmitted from the user’s device, a privacy policy is required explaining what is being sent and how it’s used.
 Check this box and provide the privacy policy.
-   - Notes to Reviewer: information that will assist the AMO reviewer, such as log in details for a dummy account, source code information, or similar.
+   - Notes for Reviewers: information that will assist the AMO reviewer, such as log in details for a dummy account, source code information, or similar.
 9. Click **Submit Version**
 10. The Version Submitted page displays.
 You'll also receive an email confirmation. <br/><br/> <img src="/assets/img/publish/Submit_add_on_version_submitted.png" style="box-shadow:0 0 0.5em gray;" /> <br/>